Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 - Selenium: A webdriver for testing
 - Chromedriver: Required dependency to use Selenium in chromedriver
 - Chai: An assertion library for testing
+- Datepicker: For the calendar dates on the details page
+- JS-Cookies: A javascript API for handling cookies

 # References